pwr-Solaar/Solaar/docs/installation.md

 any USB-connected or Bluetooth-connected devices and re-connect them or reboot your computer.

-You only need to install Solaar's udev rule if it is not already installed on your system or the rule has changed.

 ## Running from the Download Directories

 To run Solaar from the download directories, first install the Solaar udev rule if necessary.